FelipeSilvestre04/RKO/C++/README.md

 The code structure is documented in [1] and organized in the following manner:

 * **SPECIFIC_CODE:**
-    * **Problem.cpp**: Contains data structure of the problem, the input function, and the decoder.
+    * **Problem.h**: Contains data structure of the problem, the read data function, and the decoder.

 * **GENERAL_CODE:**
     * **/MH**: Contains all of the metaheuristic (MH) algorithm's mechanisms.
-    * **/Main**: Contains the main function to start the algorithm and stores the global variables.
+    * **/Main**: Contains the main function to start the algorithm and stores the shared variables.
     * **Data.h**: Represents the data structures.
     * **Output.h**: Stores the output functions, including the best solution found and statistical analysis of the MH.

-## File testScenario.csv is the input data problem, and each line consists of
+## File config_tests.conf is the configuration of the RKO test

-- Instance Name

-- Maximum runtime (in seconds)
+* Metaheuristics in the RKO, each line is executed in a separate thread
+    * SA
+    * ILS
+    * VNS
+    * BRKGA
+    * BRKGA-CS
+    * PSO
+    * GA
+    * LNS
+    * GRASP
+    * IPR

-- Maximum number of runs
+* defines the maximum number of runs
+    * MAXRUNS 1

+* defines the execution mode (0 for test mode or 1 for debug mode)
+    * debug 1

+* defines the parameter configuration mode (0 for offline tuning, 1 for online configuration using Q-Learning)
+    * control 1

+* local search strategy (1 for first improvement, 2 for best improvement)
+    * strategy 1

+* strategy to restart the search process (percentage of the maximum time at which the restart is triggered)
+    * restart 1

+* size of the elite pool solution
+    * sizePool 10

 Users need to create a folder named "Instances/ProblemName", where the instances must be; users also need to create a folder named "Results", where the results files are written.